Monday, November 30, 2009

 Danielle's Wedding

 Danielle chose this very colorful assortment of flowers for her wedding.
 The bouquets were built around some of her favorite flowers.
 She wanted them to have green cymbidium orchids and sunflowers, spiked with other very colorful summer flowers.
-We hope you had a wonderful wedding day, Danielle!
+We hope you had a wonderful wedding day, Dan

 We made 8 of these centerpieces in vases that Danielle provided for us.
 Originally she was going to do her own flowers, but was happy to turn the job over to us when she found out how reasonable the cost would be.
 The boutonnieres were made of small green cymbidiums with equisetum.
 Very nice!